-- The servicer's documented process for evaluating and approving borrowers for PRA including policies and procedures related to consistent application of PRA, variations of alternative modification waterfall steps, equity share arrangements, and the circumstances under which the servicer would reduce principal to create (i) a mark-to-market LTV ratio below 105 percent or (ii) a monthly mortgage payment ratio below the target monthly mortgage payment ratio. - All documents and information related to the determination of eligibility for PRA, including the determination of eligibility for PRA retroactively for loans in trial period plans or permanent modifications prior to the PRA Effective Date. - All documents and information related to the alternative modification waterfall and NPV process including accurately uploading required data into the HAMP Reporting Tool. - For each loan file, copies of any equity share agreements between the investor and the borrower.
+- The servicer's documented process for evaluating and approving borrowers for PRA including policies and procedures related to consistent application of PRA, variations of alternative modification waterfall steps, equity share arrangements, and, as applicable based on Tier, the circumstances under which the servicer would reduce principal to create (i) a mark-to-market LTV ratio below 105 percent or (ii) a monthly mortgage payment ratio below the target monthly mortgage payment ratio. - All documents and information related to the determination of eligibility for PRA. - All documents and information related to the alternative modification waterfall(s) and NPV process including accurately uploading required data into the HAMP Reporting Tool. - For each loan file, copies of any equity share agreements between the investor and the borrower.